 In addition to staff research, we have significant number of post-graduate researchers.
 Although some post-graduate researchers have cross-disciplinary perspectives and interests, many focus within a specific disciplinary area.
 We welcome applications for PhD study across the range of disciplinary areas.

 Royal Holloway is a connected community.
-We have close relations with connected Departments in the School of Humanities and welcome projects that cross those boundaries.
+We have close relations with our fellow Departments in the School of Humanities, particularly History and English, and more widely in the college.
+We welcome projects that cross departmental and School boundaries.
 We have had particular interest in projects using digital technologies in archaeology and looking at English-language and European cultural traditions.

 In terms of our (sub-)disciplinary communities, we are particularly engaged with colleagues from other London Colleges in the research community based around the Institute of Classical Studies in London.
 The Institute offers a vast range of research events, from the seminar series to the full day events to the major international conferences.
 The regular series of seminars brings together academics nationally and internationally, normally within disciplinary groups.
 Those series include long-running and regular themed weekly seminars in Ancient History, Classical Literature, Classical Archaeology, Post-Graduate Work in Progress, Philosophy and Mycenaean Studies.